qdrant/go-client/CONTRIBUTING.md

 ### Preparing for a New Release

-Much of the client is generated from upstream Qdrant proto definitions, which are downloaded from [qdrant/qdrant](https://github.com/qdrant/qdrant).
+The client uses generated stubs from upstream Qdrant proto definitions, which are downloaded from [qdrant/qdrant](https://github.com/qdrant/qdrant/tree/master/lib/api/src/grpc/proto).

 #### Steps:

-1. Download and generate the latest proto definitions by running the following command from the project root:
+1. Download and generate the latest client stubs by running the following command from the project root:

 ```bash
 BRANCH=dev sh tools/sync_proto.sh